dbos-inc/dbos-transact-ts/README.md

 }
 ```

-Durable execution means persisting the execution state of your program while it executes, so if your program is ever interrupted or crashes, it automatically resumes from where it left off.
+Durable execution means persisting the execution state of your program while it runs, so if it is ever interrupted or crashes, it automatically resumes from where it left off.
 Durable execution is useful for a lot of things:

 - Orchestrating long-running or business-critical workflows so they seamlessly recover from any failure.